Changes

 version is updated when you promote a preview.
 It serves as the

-default for all requests from your frontend applications.public
+default for all requests from your frontend applications.Creating a Preview

 .
 To promote, open the release drawer, and click Promote to Public.